-Scholarship Applications may be obtained from the Office of the Dean of Students at Texas Western College or from High School Counselors.
-Applications will not be considered unless accompanied by a recent photograph, a transcript of high school grades, two letters of reference, and Scholastic Aptitude Test scores.
+Scholarship Applications may be obtained from the Office of Financial Aid and Placement at Texas Western College or from High School Counselors.
+Applications will not be considered unless accompanied by a transcript of high school lastic Aptitude Test scores.
 The deadlines for applications are March 1 for the Fall Semester and December 15 for the Spring Semester; however, SAT scores may be submitted at later dates when necessitated by national testing schedules.